Arixenia esau: Biology and life history

 This species was originally described as ectoparasitic to its bat hosts, but this relationship has been revised and it is currently understood that the earwigs are not parasitic as they do not harm the bats in the process of feeding off of dead skin and bodily excretions.
 As the earwigs are blind and flightless, they spend their entire lives within the caves inhabited by their hosts.

 Like some other earwig species Arixenia esau is viviparous, giving birth to live offspring that develop in a uterus.
 This feature has evolved twice within the Dermapteran order, in the groups Hemimeridae and Arixeniidae.
 Arixenia esau has a unique respiratory system to support larval development within the reproductive tract of the mother.
-An extensive tracheal system within the mothers body delivers oxygen through the respiratory pigment hemocyanin which is found in the fatty tissue of the larva while a placenta-like organ growing out of the larval abdomen mediates this gas exchange.
+An extensive tracheal system within the mother's body delivers oxygen through the respiratory pigment hemocyanin which is found in the fatty tissue of the larva while a placenta-like organ growing out of the larval abdomen mediates this gas exchange.